URGENT: First in the Nation Long-Term Care Insurance Tax!

 What is the Tax?

 There is a new Washington State long-term care tax that is scheduled to go into effect January 1, 2022.
-The tax is set at 0.58% and will automatically come out of your paycheck at an amount of 58 cents for every $100 of W2 income you earn.
-So, as an example, if you earn $100,000 of W2 income, you will be paying $580 of additional taxes each year for this state benefit.
+The tax is set at 0.58% and will automatically come out of your paycheck at an amount of 58 cents for every $100 of W2 income you earn, and is subject to change beginning in 2024 and every two years thereafter.
+So, as an example, if you currently earn $100,000 of W2 income, you will be paying $580 of additional taxes each year for this state benefit.
 Additionally, there is no cap on the earnings that will be taxed, meaning however much income you earn, that amount will be taxed.
 To run a calculation on how much you may pay in taxes over your working years, click here for a “Long-Term Care Tax Calculator”.

 What Does the State Long-Term Care Program Offer?